born2net/mediaArduino/README.md

 When you first get your new Arduino Yun it will come configured as a WIFI hot spot.
 This means you can connect to it directly using a mobile phone or tablet as it will serve an IP over DHCP so you connect to its built in web server.
-You can follow these instructions to initially setup your Arduino Yun: http://arduino.cc/en/Guide/ArduinoYun (per Windows and Mac).
+Follow these instructions to initially setup your Arduino Yun: http://arduino.cc/en/Guide/ArduinoYun (per Windows and Mac).

 Next, you will need a Micro SD card.
-You should get a 16GB Micro SD card.
+You should get a 8GB Micro SD card.

-Why 16GB you ask? since the image we built was created from an 8GB micro SD, there is a chance that if you also get an 8GB micro SD that has a size that is a few bytes smaller, the image will not fit.
+Why 8GB you ask? since the binary OpenWRT image we built was created from a 4GB micro SD, there is a chance that it may not be exactly the same number of sectors as your 4GB Micro SD, which will result in failure as the binary image may not fit.
-So to play it safe, get the next level up micro SD (16GB) and you won't have an issue burning the image in (it's only like $4.00 more, crazy how cheap memory is these days).
+So to play it safe, get the next level up micro SD (8GB) and you won't have any issues burning the image in (it's only like $2.00 more, crazy how cheap memory is these days).
-The binary image already has all of the Linux configuration on it including drivers, applications and configs, so you will not have to setup anything special on the Linux side.
+The binary image already has all of the Linux configuration on it including drivers, applications and configs, so you will not have to setup anything on the Linux side.

 First we will begin by updating the firmware of the Arduino to version 1.5.2, so copy this updated firmware file: http://alturl.com/8ivfo onto the root micro SD card.

-Next, insert the Micro SD 16GB with the file:
 <pre>
 openwrt-ar71xx-generic-yun-16M-squashfs-sysupgrade.bin
 </pre>

-that was placed in the the root drive of the Micro SD (not in any sub-directory) and reboot the Arduino.
+Confirm the file is in the root of the Micro SD (not in sub-folder), insert onto the Micro SD slot of the Arduino Yun and reboot it.

 Open a up a web browser and point it to the address of the Arduino Yun (remember it is still a hot spot serving you an IP address).
-You can most likely reach it via the IP address of: 192.168.240.1 or via http://arduino.local
+You can most likely can reach it via the IP address of: 192.168.240.1 or via http://arduino.local

 Next, select to upgrade the firmware and reboot (it's the [RESET] at the bottom of the web page), it wil take a few minutes for the update to complete.